 - Is the site optimized for mobile?

 - What types of contact do they offer?
 (Live chat, email, phone number, etc.)

-Do you have a “call to action”?
+Do you have a “call-to-action”?

-For example, a robust Yelp page can be just as effective.
+For example, a robust Yelp® page may be just as effective.
 As an entrepreneur, you can claim your company page on Yelp to establish an online presence.
 Once you’ve done that, you can post pictures and business information and you’ll even have the opportunity to respond to favorable or unfavorable reviews.
 Yelp is often the first stop for a consumer before they pull out their wallet.